Coombe Clipless Pedal

-Coombe Pedal Systems are high performance clipless bicycle pedals, manufactured by W Coombe Engineering Ltd in Boulder, Colorado, USA.
+Coombe Pedal Systems are high performance clipless bicycle pedals, manufactured by W. Coombe Engineering Ltd. in Boulder, Colorado, USA.

-The original "Coombe Pro" pedal system, released in 1999, featured a unique, twist-in to engage, retention mechanism, and a compact, triple row bearing design, both of which were patented by William Coombe in Boulder, Colorado in May 2001, under US Patents #6234046 and #6227071.
+The original "Coombe Pro" pedal system, released in 1999, featured an exceptionally reliable, twist-in to engage, retention mechanism, along with a compact, yet highly load rated, triple row bearing design, both of which were patented by William Coombe in Boulder, Colorado in May 2001, under US Patents #6234046 and #6227071.

-Though hailed by many cyclists to be the "best pedal" made, due to the high quality, low profile and lightweight design, this model was discontinued in 2006 after most road cycling shoes had changed exclusively to the 3 bolt cleat mounting pattern, which the cleats were not directly compatible with.
+Though hailed by many cyclists to be the "best pedal" made, due to its high quality materials, low stack height, and secure retention mechanism, this model was discontinued in 2006 after most road cycling shoe soles changed to only having the 3 bolt cleat mounting pattern, which the Pro cleats were not directly compatible with.

-Subsequently, the "Millennium II" pedal system was introduced, being almost identical in design and function to the original "Pro" pedals.
-However, it features a wider pedal platform, and a cleat designed to be mounted directly to cycling shoes with the standard 3 bolt mounting pattern.
+Subsequently, the "Millennium II" and "Millennium Pro" pedal systems were introduced.
+Both of these pedal systems feature the same high quality materials, low stack heights, and triple row bearings, like the original Pro pedals, however, the pedal bodies and cleats are directly mounted to standard 3 bolt hole road cycling shoes.

-Years later, in early 2018, Coombe introduced the "Millennium Pro" pedal system.
-This latest model incorporates a compact, triple row bearing design (very similar to its predecessors), but features a new, patent pending, retention mechanism which the company states provides unrivaled performance and safety.
+In February 2026, the company announced that a new high performance pedal system, with separate cleats made for both road, and mountain shoes, would be available later in the year.